Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

 ![](/_images/_gsender/_using/gs_us_connectcnc.jpg){.aligncenter .size-full}

 Once you have clicked on the COM port, your machine will be connected.
 This is confirmed when you see the plug icon turn green.
 You will also find either *grbl* or *grblHAL* listed under the COM port selected.
-You can also see the status on the top center part of the visualizer change from **Disconnected** to **Idle**, and the controls activate, allowing you to press them.
-Controls are blue when active and grey when not active.
+You can also see the status on the top center of the app change from **Disconnected** to **Idle**, and the controls activate, allowing you to press them.
+Most buttons stay gray if they're still inactive.

 ![](/_images/_gsender/_using/gs_us_idleconnected.jpg){.aligncenter .size-full}

 If you are not seeing those changes when you connect, please check the following:

-1. Arduino is securely attached to the LongBoard.
 1. Any other programs that can talk to the Arduino are closed (ex.
 Arduino IDE, Easel, UGS).
 1. See if you have other COM ports available, and try to connect to them.
+1. Arduino is securely attached to the LongBoard.

 ## Jogging and Presets